publishpress/PublishPress-Authors/readme.txt

 3. Go to your site's admin page;
 4. Access the "Plugins" page;
 5. Activate the PublishPress Authors plugin.

-== Usage ==
-- Go to admin page, click on the "Authors" menu and create new author profiles.
-- Go to write a new post and you'll see the box for selecting multiple authors in the sidebar.

 == Changelog ==